LightBoy01/ai-job-spot/src/job-descriptions/5ce93ee8d000c62713952f7db649a69b0c87d271fba6eb8fd2cb8185df47f13f-datacollect-traffic-system-gmbh-full-stack-entwicklerin-python-django-react.md

   about empowering our team to build better, faster, and smarter, and it reflects our open-minded, technology-driven culture.
 ---
+### Description
-### Description\nWe develop modern traffic measurement systems and associated web applications, spanning from embedded devices in the field to cloud-based platforms for management and visualization.
-Our software solutions seamlessly connect hardware, communication, and user interfaces into an integrated overall system.\n\nThis is an opportunity to work on real, technically challenging products, offering a unique combination of frontend, backend, and system integration.
+We develop modern traffic measurement systems and associated web applications, spanning from embedded devices in the field to cloud-based platforms for management and visualization.
+Our software solutions seamlessly connect hardware, communication, and user interfaces into an integrated overall system.

+This is an opportunity to work on real, technically challenging products, offering a unique combination of frontend, backend, and system integration.
 You'll have the chance to actively modernize and help shape existing systems within a technology-agnostic company culture that focuses on automation and AI-supported development.
-We offer flexible working hours, a modern toolchain, and remote options.\n\n### Responsibilities\n- Develop and maintain our web-based application running directly on an embedded Linux system.\n- Perform full-stack development with Python/Django and React for embedded web applications.\n- Collaborate closely with embedded and system developers to ensure seamless interaction between UI and system components.\n- Further develop our web-based platforms for managing, analyzing, and controlling traffic measurement systems.\n- Engage in full-stack development with Python/Django and React for cloud and web platforms.\n- Contribute to the gradual modernization and further development of existing applications.\n- Strategically utilize modern development tools and environments (e.g., containerization, cloud environments) and AI-supported development.\n- Ensure the maintainability and scalability of solutions.\n- Actively use modern AI tools (e.g., Claude Code, ChatGPT) to improve code, documentation, and development processes.\n- Maintain close collaboration with colleagues from embedded, web, and system architecture domains.\n\n### Qualifications\n- Several years of professional experience as a Full-Stack Developer.\n- Excellent knowledge of Python and Django.\n- Profound experience with React in frontend development.\n- Solid understanding of Linux environments, ideally also in an embedded context.\n- Experience with cloud technologies and modern development environments (e.g., Docker, AWS).\n- Proficient use of AI-supported development tools (e.g., Claude Code, ChatGPT) or willingness to actively use them.\n- Demonstrate initiative, strong teamwork skills, and enthusiasm for applying new technologies.\n- Excellent German and English language skills.\n\n### Author's Take\nThis is an exceptional opportunity for a Senior Full-Stack Developer who thrives on complexity and innovation.
+We offer flexible working hours, a modern toolchain, and remote options.

+### Responsibilities
+- Develop and maintain our web-based application running directly on an embedded Linux system.
+- Perform full-stack development with Python/Django and React for embedded web applications.
+- Collaborate closely with embedded and system developers to ensure seamless interaction between UI and system components.
+- Further develop our web-based platforms for managing, analyzing, and controlling traffic measurement systems.
+- Engage in full-stack development with Python/Django and React for cloud and web platforms.
+- Contribute to the gradual modernization and further development of existing applications.
+- Strategically utilize modern development tools and environments (e.g., containerization, cloud environments) and AI-supported development.
+- Ensure the maintainability and scalability of solutions.
+- Actively use modern AI tools (e.g., Claude Code, ChatGPT) to improve code, documentation, and development processes.
+- Maintain close collaboration with colleagues from embedded, web, and system architecture domains.

+### Qualifications
+- Several years of professional experience as a Full-Stack Developer.
+- Excellent knowledge of Python and Django.
+- Profound experience with React in frontend development.
+- Solid understanding of Linux environments, ideally also in an embedded context.
+- Experience with cloud technologies and modern development environments (e.g., Docker, AWS).
+- Proficient use of AI-supported development tools (e.g., Claude Code, ChatGPT) or willingness to actively use them.
+- Demonstrate initiative, strong teamwork skills, and enthusiasm for applying new technologies.
+- Excellent German and English language skills.

+### Author's Take
+This is an exceptional opportunity for a Senior Full-Stack Developer who thrives on complexity and innovation.
 You'll play a pivotal role in bridging embedded systems with scalable cloud platforms, actively contributing to the modernization of critical infrastructure.
 The company's commitment to cutting-edge technologies, including AI tools, combined with a flexible and collaborative culture, makes this a truly dynamic environment.
 If you're passionate about end-to-end solutions, continuous learning, and making a tangible impact on real-world products, this role offers significant scope for growth and influence.